 Designated accessible parking spaces are available in the campground/picnic area parking lot across from the ranger station.
 The Cades Cove Campground Store and adjacent restrooms are accessible.

 The Cades Cove Auto Tour booklet, available for a small fee in the Cable Mill area and at the start of the 11-mile loop road, provides a description of this historic area.
-The historic buildings along the loop road are not accessible due to steps, lack of hard-surfaced walkways, and distance.
+Most of the historic buildings along the loop road are not accessible due to steps, lack of hard-surfaced walkways, and distance.
 However, many of the exteriors can be viewed from your vehicle.